khsrali/aiida-llm/README.md

 More backends will be added later.

 First, configure for once:
-`verdi llm configure --backend groq --api-key <API-KEY>` -- to generate a key [see here](https://console.groq.com/keys)
+`verdi-llm configure --backend groq --api-key <API-KEY>` -- to generate a key [see here](https://console.groq.com/keys)

 Now you can ask whatever you want, the limit is your imagination :crossed_fingers:
-`$ verdi llm cli 'delete are groups that start with label qe*'`
+`$ verdi-llm cli 'delete are groups that start with label qe*'`

 It will then, respond with a generated command and asks for a confirmation (`e`) before executing it.
 ```
-$ verdi llm cli 'delete are groups that start with label qe*'
+$ verdi-llm cli 'delete are groups that start with label qe*'
 Generated command: `verdi group delete --startswith qe`

 Execute[e], Modify[m], or Cancel[c]:: e